manwaring/serverless-api-template/README.md

 ## Lumigo setup & configuration

 This application is currently setup with [Lumigo](https://lumigo.io/) as a serverless monitoring and logging solution.
-To package and deploy the application you'll either need to setup an account and provide a Lumigo access token as environment variable or comment out a single line of `serverless.yml` config to disable the plugin.
+To package and deploy the application you'll either need to setup an account and provide a Lumigo access token as environment variable (or `.env` file - see Application Setup below).

 Instructions for [setting up your Lumigo account](https://docs.lumigo.io/docs) and [configuring the Lumigo serverless plugin](https://github.com/lumigo-io/serverless-lumigo-plugin).

-Or just comment out the Lumigo plugin in `serverless.yml`, and optionally comment out the Lumigo-specific configurations:
+If you don't want to use Lumigo or want to get started without it just comment out the Lumigo plugin in `serverless.yml`, and optionally comment out the Lumigo-specific configurations:

 ```yml
 plugins: